Towards Disentangling Information Paths with Coded ResNeXt: Related Work

 \section{Related Work}

-Numerous attempts have tried to understand how complex, dense neural networks actually work.
-For instance, activation maximization is used to find the input that increases the activation of a neuron\cite{activationMax_1,activationMax_2,activationMax_3,activationMax_4}.
-Saliency maps \cite{saliencyMaps_1, saliencyMaps_2,saliencyMaps_3,saliencyMaps_4, saliencyMaps_5,saliencyMaps_6} try to find the pixels that influence the model’s prediction the most.
-The pitfall of prior approaches is that they cannot really explain the reasoning process behind neural networks' decisions and they mainly serve as post hoc visualization methods.
-Building inherently interpretable models, beyond post hoc approaches, is our key challenge here \cite{StopExplainingBlackBox}.
-There have been several recent efforts \cite{ NeuralDecisionTrees,InterpretableCNN, Prototype1,Prototype2,ConceptBottleneckModels}, but most of them concentrate on enhancing interpretability only in the last layers of the neural network.
-In \cite{NeuralDecisionTrees}, the final linear layer is replaced with a differentiable decision tree, and in \cite{InterpretableCNN} a loss is used to make each filter of the very high-level convolutional layer represent a specific object part.
-In \cite{Prototype1}, the model output is compared with learnt prototypes, whereas in \cite{ConceptBottleneckModels} it represents concepts on which humans can intervene.
+There have been numerous attempts to understand how deep neural networks actually work.
+For instance, activation maximization tries to find the input that increases neuron activation \cite{activationMax_1,activationMax_2,activationMax_3,activationMax_4}.
+Saliency maps \cite{saliencyMaps_1, saliencyMaps_2,saliencyMaps_3,saliencyMaps_4, saliencyMaps_5,saliencyMaps_6} find the pixels that have the largest influence on the model prediction.
+However, such approaches cannot really explain how the network operates, and they mainly serve as post hoc visualization methods \cite{StopExplainingBlackBox}.
+In contrast, there are many interpretable by design proposals\cite{ NeuralDecisionTrees,InterpretableCNN, Prototype1,Prototype2,ConceptBottleneckModels}; however, most of them focus on enhancing interpretability only in the last layers.
+In \cite{NeuralDecisionTrees}, the final linear layer is replaced with a differentiable decision tree, and in \cite{InterpretableCNN}, a loss is used to make each filter of the very high-level convolutional layer represent a specific object part.
+In \cite{Prototype1}, the model's output is compared with learnt prototypes, whereas in \cite{ConceptBottleneckModels} represents concepts on which humans can intervene.